Home

 wall.
 Smoothing the sharp ridge here, where the throat cut meets the casting,

-showed a significant improvement at .1" with a SP drop of 1.2% and .4% at .2" of
+showed a significant improvement at .1" and .2" of

 lift.
 Don't flatten it or straighten the side, just apply a smooth radius.
 Port